kegsay/blog/_posts/2016-11-12-Intent-driven-APIs.md

 ## Conclusion

-There are a few guiding principles you can apply to get a good feel for if you're accomodating the user's intent.
+There are a few guiding principles you can apply to get a good feel for if you're accommodating the user's intent.
 Ask yourself:
  - Does the **ordering** of function calls matter?
 If so, why not have a helper method Do The Right Thing for your users?